katharinebeaumont/conference-talk-proposal-advice/README.md

-# conference-talk-proposal-advice
+# Conference talks....

 Never given a conference talk before, but would like to try?

-Hints and tips to get started.
+This will contain a compilation of advice and tips from seasoned to first time conference speakers, program committee members and conference organisers.

+## Please contribute!

+If you would like some advice or something to be addressed, please open an issue.

+If you would like to contribute advice, please see the issues list and pick something up, then create a pull request.